jsegitz/shim-review/README.md

 https://users.suse.com/~jsegitz/2021.05_es_shim/sles_esp-shim-15.4-4.el8.1.tar.gz
 The dockerfile included directly into this submission

+Alternatively, a "Dockerfile.with-centos8" may be used to reproduce the build on CentOS 8.
+In this case, a CentOS 8 image will be imported from a public registry.

 Build instructions (for use with sudo or root user and default podman setup):

 - Load OS image, e.g.